lokeshloki3/edtech-full/README.md

      - Visual **Pie Chart** stats showing student count per course
      - Display total earnings and per-course earnings using charts
      - Manage (edit/create) all their courses from one place
+9. **About & Contact Pages**
+   - Dedicated About page describing the platform
+   - Contact Us page with a functional contact form for user inquiries